nullonerror/nullonerror.org/_posts/2021-06-14-accessing-google-firestore-on-vercel.md

   Accessing Google Firestore on Vercel
 ---

-Or in any other cloud service, or language.
+Or on any other cloud service, or language.

 > TL;DR: Use GOOGLE_APPLICATION_CREDENTIALS with a valid JSON credential to use any Google APIs anywhere.

 [Firebase Hosting](https://firebase.google.com/docs/hosting) is great, but the new [Vercel](https://vercel.com/) is awesome for NextJS apps.
-On Vercel your code runs on [Lambda@Edge](https://aws.amazon.com/lambda/edge/) and its cached on [CloudFront](https://aws.amazon.com/cloudfront/); in same way, Firebase uses [Fastly](https://www.fastly.com/) another great CDN.
+On Vercel your code runs on [Lambda@Edge](https://aws.amazon.com/lambda/edge/) and it is cached on [CloudFront](https://aws.amazon.com/cloudfront/); in the same way, Firebase uses [Fastly](https://www.fastly.com/), another great CDN.

-You can not take all advantage of running a NextJS app on Firebase Hosting, only on Vercel, or deploying manually.
+You can not take full advantage of running a NextJS app on Firebase Hosting, only on Vercel, or by deploying manually.

-I like to use [Firestore](https://firebase.google.com/docs/firestore) on some projects and unfortunately its "restricted" to internal network of Google Cloud.
-Although there is a trick, you can download the service account and export a enviroment variable named `GOOGLE_APPLICATION_CREDENTIALS` with the path of the downloaded credential.
+I like to use [Firestore](https://firebase.google.com/docs/firestore) on some projects, and unfortunately it is "restricted" to the internal network of Google Cloud, although there is a trick; you can download the service account and export an environment variable named `GOOGLE_APPLICATION_CREDENTIALS` with the path of the downloaded credential.

-Fist, download the JSON file following [this steps](https://firebase.google.com/docs/admin/setup#initialize-sdk).
+First, download the JSON file following [this steps](https://firebase.google.com/docs/admin/setup#initialize-sdk).

 Then, convert the credentials JSON file to _base64_: